davxiao/davidxiao-web/content/post/adding-your-own-commenting-system-to-a-static-site/index.md

 title: "Integrating a Self-Hosting Commenting System to Your Site"
 subtitle: "using Remark42, Hugo, Docker and Cloudflare"
-summary: "If you are looking for integrating a commenting system on your site but also like to have control over its infrastructure and data, this is how I did it."
+summary: "If you are looking for guidance on integrating an open-source commenting system such as Remark42 to your site, here is how I did it."
 profile: false
 authors:
   - david-xiao